Coffee Shops in New York City | Devoción, AP Café, Think Coffee

 Inside: Couches.
 Wide open space.
 High ceilings with a sky-light.
 Bar-style counter.
 Bright.
 Jungle wall of ivy.
 Chilled.
 Brick walls.
 Big bags brimming with coffee beans, lying around.
 Style is a mixture of French café and nautical.
 This place doesn’t get incredibly noisy, plenty of people working on their laptops either on the couches, along the ivy wall, or at one of the tables.

 Their Story: The Williamsburg location is actually a converted warehouse, so worth the historical visit in itself, and they’re planning on hosting cultural events there in the future.
 Their website is very comprehensive and packed with useful and interesting information, engaging sketched infographics, and even a brew guide – this is exactly what I need to see from a coffee shop!
 They magnificently present coffee as a true science and art, explaining the brewing process and the coffee bean sourcing, telling the story behind it all on their blog.
+If you’re a coffee enthusiast, you might also be interested in their coffee subscription box.

 Coffee Bean Source: 100% Colombian, farm-to-table coffee roasters.
 These guys even have a Sustainability Manager, so representing and promoting an environmentally sound coffee landscape is obviously important to them and to the café’s mission.
 Most of the beans are milled in Bogotá, where Devoción helps out with developing sustainable practices, paying fair trade prices, and including the farmers of the local communities.